Chicago-R-User-Group/2018-n1-Happy-New-YeaR/README.md

 ## 11:00-11:30 am: Back to Basics with Base R

-Should auld acquaintance be forgot?
+Should an old acquaintance be forgotten?
 No!
 Parfait Gasana (https://stackoverflow.com/users/1422451/parfait) will demonstrate the pros and cons of base R, including applications of the apply family, and draw comparisons to dplyr and data.table.

+See Juypter Notebooks including R scripts and data:

+- Apply Family Demo
+- Benchmark Demo

 ## 12:00-12:30 pm: IDBac: A Shiny App to Analyze Bacterial Fingerprints and Aid in the Discovery of Potential New Antibiotics